GilianPonte/gilianponte.github.io/index.md

 ![Zalando](https://i.imgur.com/VrKiMgq.png)

 Machine-learning technology powers many aspects of modern society: from searching on the web to recommendations on e-commerce websites, and it is increasingly present in consumer products.
-Increasingly, these applications make use of a class of techniques called deep learning.
 Building a neural network is a form of machine learning.
-Machine learning also has shown promising results in natural language understanding, topic classification, sentiment analysis, question answering and language translation (Lecun, Bengio & Hinton, 2015; Krizhevsky, Sutskever & Hinton, 2017).
+Machine learning also has shown promising results in natural language understanding, topic classification, sentiment analysis, question answering and language translation.
 This post describes how to create a neural network to recognize clothing pieces in pictures provided by [Zalando](https://zalando.com).

 [Read more...](building-a-neural-network/)

----
+___

 ## Scraping
 *16 October, 2017*